 Listen to some great jazz vibe playing: Ray Alexander

-Some cool Canadian music: Jim Roy's Ottawa Blues, Jazz & Swing Guide
+Some cool Canadian music: Jim Roy's Ottawa Blues, Jazz and Swing Guide

 Check out the New York City jazz scene: Big Apple Jazz